5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 WireGuard only has one problem – dynamic IP allocation.
 It can’t dynamically assign VPN users IP addresses.
 Instead, it needs to assign them static IPs.
 Static IP addresses aren’t a huge security vulnerability.
 However, the way WireGuard works means the VPN server has to log your real IP and connection timestamps.
 It theoretically makes it difficult to run a no-logs VPN.

-But the VPNs that implemented WireGuard found workarounds.
+Luckily, the top VPNs that implemented WireGuard found workarounds.
 NordVPN and Surfshark, for example, use a double NAT system to protect their users’ privacy.
 Other WireGuard VPN services simply erase all IP logs so that no data is stored.

 Does WireGuard Work on All Platforms?